My Unique Wedding Ceremony Music: The Beatles

 No matter what the choice, the music should be dramatic and the volume should be higher than the previous selections, signaling the guests that the bride is on her way down the aisle.

 My Bridal Entrance Song

-The traditional selection for the recessional is Mendelssohn's "Wedding March."
+The traditional selection for the recessional is Felix Mendelssohn's "Wedding March."
 No matter what the song selection, it should be something joyous and upbeat to celebrate the new union between the bride and groom.

 Our Recessional Song

-"Here Comes The Sun" by The Beatles.
+"Here Comes the Sun" by The Beatles.
 We made this selection for our recessional to continue on with the cheery mood set previously in the ceremony.
 Plus, the lyrics fit perfectly with the start a new life together as man and wife.